-During annual budget consultations over 800 residents have been consulted on the top priorities for our city.
-Job creation was the number one priority and the Port of Sydney was widely viewed, by a majority of residents, as the key to economic growth.
+During annual budget consultations, more than a thousand residents have been consulted on the top priorities for our city.
+Job creation was the number one priority and the Port of Sydney was widely viewed, by a majority of residents, as important to economic growth.

 As Mayor, Cecil Clarke will continue to reach out and build the bridges to a new, stronger economy for the Cape Breton Regional Municipality.